How To Do Respirator Face Fit Tests: A Guide

 A Face Fit Test is a certified practice and precaution by HSE (Health and Safety Executive) to ensure that Respiratory Protective Equipment (RPE) is able to provide, at the very least, adequate protection for every employee that requires it.

-It checks that the mask or respirator fits the employee's face correctly, leaving no leaks where contaminated air can get through unfiltered.
+After making the choices of which type of respiratory protection is needed, a face-fit test checks that the mask or respirator fits the employee's face correctly, leaving no leaks where contaminated air can get through unfiltered.
 This allows the user to choose the correct size of mask for their face.

 Face Fit Testing must be carried out before the respirator or face mask is worn in a contaminated environment with the findings documented.